Cray-HPE/docs-csm/operations/update_management_network_firmware.md

   Transfer Rate:         869 kbps
 ```

-Once the image is uploaded all that's left is a reboot.
+Once the image is uploaded all that is left is a reboot.
 ```
 sw-leaf-001# write memory
 sw-leaf-001# reload